 Students are expected to resume their studies on the Yale-NUS campus in the semester immediately following the end of their LOA.
-Therefore, it is not possible for students on an LOA to go on study abroad in the next semester.
+Therefore, it is not possible for students on an Leave of Absence to go on study abroad in the next semester.

-Students are expected to resume their studies on the Yale-NUS campus in the semester immediately following the end of their LOA.
+You are expected to resume your studies on the Yale-NUS campus in the semester immediately following the end of your Leave of Absence.

 Students on Leave of Absence with reinstatement conditions will need to go through a reinstatement process.
 The purpose of reinstatement is to determine a student’s fitness to return to study, and to develop, jointly with the student, a plan for support upon return.
 As part of that process, students will normally be required to provide the College with documentation.
-If the Leave of Absence was for medical reasons, the required documentation will be from health professionals, such as doctors or psychiatrists, and address the treatment plan during the Leave as well as the student’s current state of health.
+If the Leave of Absence was for medical reasons, the required documentation will be from health professionals, such as doctors or psychiatrists, and address the student’s current state of health and treatment plan.
 What documentation or other steps the student needs to take should be outlined when the Leave is granted.
 Ask your Assistant Dean if you are unsure.

 In some cases, the reinstatement committee may require the student take an additional Leave of Absence or return to study with conditions, e.g. seeing a College Counselor or taking a reduced module load.